mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 In the Python `main` function, the variables `v2`, `v5` and `v8` and the kernel indices while the rest are the backend join point call arguments.
 As you can see, the second argument returns the free (runtime) variables of the join points, that is those that aren't compile time literals.

-Now if you look at the C kernels, the float add one for example...
+Now if you look at the C kernels, the float `add2` one for example...

 ```c
 #include <stdbool.h>